crashtestjustin/to-do-app/README.md

 need to continue by setting up functionality for to dos:

-- change field types as needed & create event to make fields editable after clicking the edit button on the description
+- Create event to make fields editable ONLY after clicking the edit button on the description
 - date functionality (date node from odin example) USE MODULE TO UPDATE FORMATTING!
 - mark complete functionality (mostly CSS but maybe some added functionality [move to bottom of list???]) - DON'T FORGET THE STOP PROPAGATION!
 - tagging function to add to folders as needed